 A better option for people looking for sleeping hacks is to find a product that regulates their melatonin levels.
 Some people simply lack melatonin, while others have normal levels but aren’t getting enough sleep.
 Melatonin is produced by a pineal gland in the brain, and while it can be produced naturally in low amounts by certain animals (such as some reptiles), most humans produce high levels of melatonin daily.
 The hormone is responsible for many of your dreams and regulating melatonin production means you can get a good night’s sleep without resorting to hacks that simply put you to sleep in the middle of the night.
 In addition, natural melatonin supplements provide other health benefits, including an improved sense of well-being and less dependence on certain mood-enhancing drugs.

-Finding the right melatonin supplement may take a bit of work, but once you’ve found a good brand, you should start seeing some positive results in a few months.
+Finding the right melatonin supplement may take a bit of work, but once you’ve found a good brand such as Pure Encapsulations Supplements you should start seeing some positive results in a few months.
 You’ll start to notice fewer headaches, less anxiety, and insomnia symptoms, and you’ll be able to fall asleep faster and stay asleep longer every night.
 This will give you the ability to rid yourself of sleeping hacks once and for all, as you’ll be able to finally use a quality sleeping aid without dependency.
 This type of natural addiction treatment can be a great solution for those who need a good night’s sleep but simply can’t seem to overcome their sleeping troubles.
 Along with this one can also try out sleeping with blankets, as it helps to maintain the temperature of the body, which is very essential for sleep.
 There are different dimensions for each blanket crochet, and one should be aware of it before making the purchase.
 Here are some dimensions: